laisbsc/webScrappingDaft/README.md

         self.db['properties'].insert(item)
         return item
 ```
-And thats it we now stored the data in our mongoDB
+And that is it.
+We now stored the data in our mongoDB.

 To the data in mongo through the cmd
 We use the commands